Social Responsibility

 Back to Social Responsibility Overview

-Beyond building a culture of safety, development and inclusion, we also focus on providing competitive pay and benefits that will attract the best talent, and then measuring the success of our culture and programs through regular feedback and pulse surveys.
+Beyond building a culture of safety, development and inclusion, we also focus on providing competitive pay and benefits that will attract the best talent.
+We measure the success of our culture and programs through regular employee surveys.

-In 2019, we were one of the first companies in our industry to offer paid parental leave; all U.S. nonunion employees may take up to four weeks of fully paid leave upon the arrival of a new child or children in their family (our Canadian employees receive parental leave in accordance with provincial employment standards).
-This is in addition to our current six-week disability leave for birth mothers, our adoption assistance program and other family-related benefits.
+In 2019, we were one of the first companies in our industry to offer paid parental leave; all U.S. nonunion employees may take up to four weeks of fully paid leave upon the arrival of a new child or children in their family.
+(Our Canadian employees receive parental leave in accordance with provincial employment standards.)
+This is in addition to our current six-week disability leave for people who give birth, our adoption assistance program and other family-related benefits.

-As part of our ongoing commitment to listen and respond to employee concerns, in 2022 we conducted our annual employee feedback survey to gauge responses to a range of workforce factors that drive engagement and retention.
-Our overall engagement score was 86 percent, with 88 percent of our employees believing their work has meaning and purpose, 92 percent saying they’re proud of the work they do, 85 percent saying they get enough opportunities to do challenging work, 87 percent agreeing they have the training they need to do their jobs well, and 92 percent saying they know how their work contributes to the company’s overall performance.
+As part of our ongoing commitment to listen and respond to employee concerns, we conduct an annual employee feedback survey to gauge responses to a range of workforce factors that drive engagement and retention.
+In 2023, our overall engagement score was 87 percent (up slightly from the previous year), with 87 percent of employees agreeing they have the training they need to do their jobs well, 84 percent agreeing they’re able to manage their job-related stress, 86 percent agreeing they get enough opportunities to do challenging work, and 80 percent saying they feel like they belong at Weyerhaeuser.

 Everyday